 EMERGENCIES: In the event of an emergency, you may contact me at my on my mobile phone (512) 431-6379.
 If for any reason, you cannot reach me through my voice mail, you should contact the recommended emergency service.

 CANCELLATIONS: A minimum of 24 hours notice is required for rescheduling or cancellation of an appointment.
 The full fee will be charged for missed sessions without notification.
 Most important to your success in therapy is your commitment to the process and the regularity of your appointments.
 Regularly changing appointment times disrupts the healing process.

 MESSAGES & ELECTRONIC COMMUNICATION: You may leave a message on my office voice mail, (512) 494-9977, 24 hours a day, seven days a week.
 Messages left after regular business hours will generally be returned the next business day.
-You may also send me an email to , and I will do my best to respond within one business day.
+You may also send me an email to email@example.com, and I will do my best to respond within one business day.
 Please keep in mind that email is not a secure form of communication, and therefore I cannot guarantee confidentiality.
 You can also reach me on my cell phone at (512) 431-6379.
 I am comfortable with text messages to communicate about appointment times and changes in the schedule but prefer long conversations are done by phone.

 CONFIDENTIALITY: The privacy of our sessions is extremely important to our therapeutic relationship.
 Your privacy is protected by regulations in state laws and by my professional ethics and standards.There are some situations written into law that deny me complete control over confidentiality of communication as follow: